FIE vs OÜ in Estonia 2026: Taxes, Risks, and Best Fit

 A simple decision rule I use in practice

-- Choose FIE when operations are simple, liability is low, and you want minimal admin.
+• Choose FIE when operations are simple, liability is low, and you can live with less control over tax timing and possible advances.

 If you’re registering anyway, use: How to register OÜ in Estonia.